Avoodaiappan03/4-Bit-Behavioral-Adder-Verilog/README.md

 ##  Overview
-This repository contains a digital design implementation of a **4-bit Full Adder** using behavioral modeling in SystemVerilog.
+This repository contains a digital design implementation of a **4-bit Adder** using behavioral modeling in SystemVerilog.
 The project demonstrates a clean RTL (Register Transfer Level) approach to multi-bit addition, including a self-checking testbench that generates standard VCD (Value Change Dump) waveforms for timing analysis.